KaynPanda/build-your-own-x-in-python/README.md

 [![Banner](https://codecrafters.io/images/byox-banner.gif)](https://codecrafters.io/github-banner)

-## Table of Contents: Build your own X
+## Table of Contents: Build your own X in Python

 This fork is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch in Python!